TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/node-lead.md

 - **Node Leads receive notifications** when a new Call Draft was created by the Coordinator.
 - To **review and update** Call Details, Node Leads **click on a call entry** on the Dashboard.
 - In the Call Details View, Node Leads are presented with a list of Services that have been approved by Service Providers to participate in the Call.
-- Node Leads **select all Services** from their Node that they approve to participate in the Call from the list.
-Node Leads must approve the inclusion of Services (previously approved by the Service Providers) into the Call.
 - Node Leads confirm Call participation by clicking "**I agree that services of the node I am representing are included in the selected call**".
 Node Leads receive a confirmation email that their Node participates in the Call.

 ![Update Services](img/node-lead-2.png)